Jayshah2710/Excel-data-analysis/README.md

 6.Relation between age and gender based on number

+# Key-insights

+First, I had to perform thorough data cleaning to ensure accuracy and reliability.
+Then, I moved on to data processing to extract key insights and trends.
+Finally, I used advanced data analysis techniques to visualize the data and create a user-friendly dashboard that provides valuable insights into Tejas Store's sales and customer behavior.
+Through this project, I gained valuable experience in data cleaning, data processing, and data analysis techniques, as well as a deeper understanding of Tejas Store's business operations.
+I'm proud to have created a tool that will help Vrinda Store make informed decisions based on the data presented

 # Outcomes :

 Target women customers of age group (30-49 yrs) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and Myntra